jeremylyb/jeremylyb/README.md

 When it comes to skills, I've got a toolbox packed with Python, TensorFlow, Java Spring Frameworks, C# .NET Frameworks—you name it, I've probably tinkered with it.
 And let's not forget my knack for low-code analytics tools like UiPath, Alteryx, and Tableau.

 Bottom line?
 I thrive on leveraging my software skills to streamline processes, enhance efficiency, and foster innovation.
 I'm genuinely excited about the prospect of collaborating with others and learning from their unique perspectives.
-Let's connect and explore opportunities to create impactful solutions together!"🔥
+Let's connect and explore opportunities to create impactful solutions together!🔥